 - 1. MPR Model: The MPR model uses the letter grades: M (Most of the time), P (Part of the time) and R (Rarely) with respect to the categories or subject.
 The letter grades may be augmented with a plus (+) or a minus (-) to reflect further gradations.
 This scale is used to assess emotional and social growth, work skills, and effort. - 2.
-1234 Model: The 1234 Model uses the number grades: 1 (Has Not Demonstrated- Student has not demonstrated the skill and knowledge), 2 (Basic- Student has demonstrated partial proficiency in the skill and knowledge), 3 (Proficient- Student has demonstrated the skill and knowledge), and 4 (Advanced- Student has demonstrated the skill and knowledge far over expectations).
-This scale is used to assess all art, music, and physical education skills as well as kindergarten through second grade academic achievement skills. - 3.
-ABCDF Model: The ABCDF model corresponds to demonstrated mastery of the percentage of the subject, as presented by the teacher, and will use the letter grades: A (90-100%), B (80-89%), C (70-79%), D (60-69%) and F (less than 60%).
+1234 Model: The 1234 Model uses the number grades: 1 (Has Not Demonstrated- Student has not demonstrated the skill and knowledge), 2

+(Basic- Student has demonstrated partial proficiency in the skill and knowledge), 3 (Proficient- Student has demonstrated the skill and knowledge), and 4 (Advanced- Student has demonstrated the skill and knowledge far over expectations).
+This scale is used to assess all art, music, and physical education skills as well as kindergarten through second grade academic achievement skills.

+3. ABCDF Model: The ABCDF model corresponds to demonstrated mastery of the percentage of the subject, as presented by the teacher, and will use the letter grades: A (90-100%), B (80-89%), C (70-79%), D (60-69%) and F (less than 60%).
 The letter grades may be augmented with a plus (+) or a minus (-) to reflect further gradations.
 This scale is used to assess third grade through fifth grade academic achievement skills.

-For more information see the Grading Policy available on the TCKS website and in the Policy Manual available in the Parents' Resources section of the TCKS library.
+For more information see the Grading Policy available on the TCKS website.